ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 * API definition (Swagger or WSDL) and API documentation data is `apicentral.axway.com`
 * API Event data, the transaction summary and headers, is `ingestion-lumberjack.datasearch.axway.com`
 * Subscription notification for getting platform user information is `platform.axway.com`
+* API usage statistics, the number of calls placed to, is `https://lighthouse.admin.axway.com`

 ## Data exchanged